Reinald-Claudio/Reinald-Claudio/README.md

 **Junior Web Developer | Python Enthusiast**

-Just an aspiring IT & web development professional.
-I enjoy building small, personal projects.
-Sometimes I will just upload my code here for backup purposes. :>
+I enjoy building small, practical projects and experimenting with code in my free time.
+Most of what you'll find here are tools I've made for personal use.
+Things like automating tasks, fetching live data, or organizing files.
+Every repo is part of my learning journey.

 ---